rasbt/watermark/README.md

 [[top](#sections)]

 #### v.
+2.0.0 (October 04, 2019)

+- Now uses `pkg_resources` as the default method for getting version numbers.
+- Fixes a whitespace bug when printing the timezone.

+#### v.
 1.8.2 (July 28, 2019)

 - When no Python library was imported and the `--iversion` is used, print an empty string instead of raising an error.